themenintights/prework/prework-month.md

           <li>List Directory (ls)</li>
         </ul>
       </td>
-      <td>Take a screenshot of your terminal after completing each exercise, and post all three as comments to your Gist.</td>
+      <td>Take a screenshot of your terminal after completing each exercise, and post all three as comments to your Gist. http://imgur.com/8X4tp5j</td>
       <td>20 minutes</td>
     </tr>
     <tr>